rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

       - string
       - Optional.
 This option tells the agent to connect to the agent endpoints over the Rackspace ServiceNet (instead of over the public Internet).
-Valid regions are DFW, ORD, LON, SYD, HKG, and IAD.
-If option is set, the value must match the region of the agent and the service it is running on.
+Valid regions are dfw, ord, lon, syd, hkg, and iad.
+(Use lower case.)
+If the option is set, the value must match the region of the agent and the service it is running on.
     * - monitoring\_endpoints
       - comma-delimited sets of
         ``ip:port`` values